Fullmetal Alchemist: Popularity

-In a survey from Oricon in 2009, Fullmetal Alchemist ranked ninth as the manga that fans wanted to be turned into a live-action film.
-The series is also popular with amateur writers who produce jadōjinshi (fan fiction) that borrows characters from the series.
-In the Japanese market Super Comic City, there have been over 1,100 dōjinshi based on Fullmetal Alchemist, some of which focused on romantic interactions between Edward Elric and Roy Mustang.
-Anime News Network said the series had the same impact in Comiket 2004 as several female fans were seen there writing dōjinshi.
+In a survey from Oricon in 2009, Fullmetal Alchemist ranked ninth among the manga that fans wanted to see adapted into live-action films.
+The series is also popular with amateur writers who produce doujinshi (fan fiction) that borrows characters from the series.
+In the Japanese market Super Comic City, there have been over 1,100 doujinshi based on Fullmetal Alchemist.
+Anime News Network said the series had the same impact at Comiket 2004, as several female fans were seen there writing doujinshi.
 On TV Asahi's Manga Sōsenkyo 2021 poll, in which 150,000 people voted for their top 100 manga series, Fullmetal Alchemist ranked ninth.

 Sales

 The series has become one of Square Enix's best-selling properties, along with Final Fantasy and Dragon Quest.
-With the release of volume 27, the manga sold over 50 million copies in Japan.
-By January 10, 2010, every volume of the manga has sold over a million copies each in Japan.
-Square Enix reported that the series had sold 70.3 million copies worldwide by April 25, 2018, 16.4 million of those outside Japan.
+By the time the final volume was released, the manga had sold over 50 million copies in Japan.
+By January 10, 2010, every volume of the manga had sold over a million copies each in the country.
+Square Enix reported that the series had sold 70.3 million copies worldwide by April 25, 2018, with 16.4 million of those being outside Japan.
 By July 2021, the manga had 80 million copies in circulation worldwide.
-The series is also one of Viz Media's best sellers, appearing in "BookScan's Top 20 Graphic Novels" and the "USA Today Booklist".
+By July 2026, it had sold over 90 million copies worldwide.
+The series is also one of Viz Media's best sellers, appearing in "BookScan's Top 20 Graphic Novels" list and the "USA Today Booklist".
 It was featured in the Diamond Comic Distributors' polls of graphic novels and The New York Times Best Seller Manga list.
-The English release of the manga's first volume was the top-selling graphic novel during 2005.
+The English release of the manga's first volume was the top-selling graphic novel of 2005.

-During 2008, volumes 19 and 20 sold over a million copies, ranking as the tenth and eleventh best-selling manga volumes in Japan respectively.
+In 2008, volumes 19 and 20 sold over a million copies, ranking as the tenth and eleventh best-selling manga volumes in Japan respectively.
 In the first half of 2009, it ranked as the seventh best-seller in Japan, having sold over 3 million copies.
 Volume 21 ranked fourth, with more than a million copies sold and volume 22 ranked sixth with a similar number of sold copies.
-Producer Kouji Taguchi of Square Enix said that Volume 1's initial sales were 150,000 copies; this grew to 1.5 million copies after the original anime aired.
-Prior to the new anime's premiere, each volume sold about 1.9 million copies, and then it changed to 2.1 million copies.
+Producer Kouji Taguchi of Square Enix said that the initial sales of the first volume were 150,000 copies; this grew to 1.5 million copies after the original anime aired.
+Prior to Brotherhoods premiere, each volume sold about 1.9 million copies, then increasing to 2.1 million copies.